AdobeDocs/learning-manager.en/help/migrated/learners/adobe-captivate-prime-app-for-desktop.md

 To trim or remove parts of a video or audio that is not required use the trim tool.

-To trim, click **Start Trim **button or click the plus icon on the timeline to start trimming.
+To trim, click **Start Trim** button or click the plus icon on the timeline to start trimming.
 Then click the pause button on the player to stop the trim.
 Click the **Confirm** button to complete the trim.

-Recordings can be trimmed by entering the time in the **Start time** and **End time** input fields after enabling **Change Timing.    **
+Recordings can be trimmed by entering the time in the **Start time** and **End time** input fields after enabling **Change Timing**.

 ![](assets/start-trim-05.png) ![](assets/confirm-trim-06.png)